Sustainability action teams

 - Management/executive support for team leaders and members, with a leaders’ time commitment of 2 to 5 hours per month

-- Some funding available for the maintenance of the SAT program (for workshops, luncheons, communications, etc.) at the institutional level, and for sustainability initiatives initiated by SATs themselves
+- Some funding available for the maintenance of the GO! program (for workshops, luncheons, communications, etc.) at the institutional level, and for sustainability initiatives initiated by groups themselves

 Get started with our Top 20 Sustainbility Actions poster.